KrishGala/Krish_BlueStampPortfolio/index.md

 ### Challenges

 I think the only major challenge I had was screwing in the case for the board.
 The screws had another level over the screws and I also needed a spacer between the board and the case.
 So I had to tape the screw into place with spare tape and turned it upside down.
-Then I aligned the spacer carefully and then went on the use a nut to screw it in.
+Then I aligned the spacer carefully between the two plates of the remote control and then screwed on a nut with my fingers on.

 # Second Milestone